About Mage of Metals

 Mage [ meyj ] noun; a magician/enchanter/sorcerer, someone who uses or practices magic.

+Since the beginning of my jewelry career, I found I enjoyed creating jewelry that is centered around symbolism and stories from fantasy, history, literature and mythology.
 The reason I like to combine jewelry with storytelling is they both have the capability of connecting us like a web to the past, present and future.
 The art of jewelry making has been around for thousands of years and I feel deeply connected to it.
 I want to honor this ancient trade by creating meaningful, intentional and lasting pieces that resonate with my viewer and their personal journey.

 At the end of the day, I want to make you feel special when you wear my work.
 To me, jewelry is more than just an accessory, it’s also an art form that can be used to express yourself and how magical you truly are.